-Here we look at why having a pet safety kit in the home is a really good idea and exactly what you should be including in it.
-By reading to the end, you won’t be a pet first aid expert, but you will understand what you need to have to deal with any given pet health emergency in the home.
+Here we look at why having a pet safety kit in the home is a really good idea and exactly what you should include in it.
+By reading to the end, you won't be a pet first aid expert, but you will understand what you need to have to deal with any given pet health emergency in the home.

 Well, just like with human beings, accidents can happen around the home, so it's good to prepare for every eventuality.
 In addition to having the number of your local vets and a number for a local emergency vet stored clearly in your pet first aid kit, you should also have the following items.